 If you do not see this screen, click the SOLIDWORKS Resources icon on the right side of the Graphics window located in the Task Pane.

-5) Hover the mouse pointer over the SOLIDWORKS icon as illustrated.
+6) Hover the mouse pointer over the SOLIDWORKS icon.

-6) Pin ★ the Menu Bar toolbar.
-View your options.
+7) If needed, Pin the Menu Bar toolbar.
+View your options from the Menu bar menu: File, View Tools and Help.

 Menu Bar toolbar